craftcms/docs/docs/commerce/4.x/products-variants.md

 | [hasUnlimitedStock](#variant-hasunlimitedstock)   | Narrows the query results to only variants that have been set to unlimited stock.
 | [height](#variant-height)                         | Narrows the query results based on the variants’ height dimension.
 | [id](#variant-id)                                 | Narrows the query results based on the variants’ IDs.
-| [ignorePlaceholders](#variant-ignoreplaceholders) | Causes the query to return matching variants as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.
+| [ignorePlaceholders](#variant-ignoreplaceholders) | Causes the query to return matching variants as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v4/craft-services-elements.html#method-setplaceholderelement).
 | [inReverse](#variant-inreverse)                   | Causes the query results to be returned in reverse order.
 | [isDefault](#variant-isdefault)                   | Narrows the query results to only default variants.
 | [length](#variant-length)                         | Narrows the query results based on the variants’ length dimension.